dev-scripts/prakashbhandari.com.np/content/posts/execution-order-of-select-sql-query.md

 **1. FROM :-**  Select the set of tables and joins to get data.

 **2. WHERE :-**  Applys filter to the records.
-Only retirns those records that fulfill a specified condition.
+Only returns those records that fulfill a specified condition.

 **3. GROUP BY :-** Group or aggregate data.

-**4. HAVING :-** is logical predicate to filter the data.
+**4. HAVING :-** Is logical predicate to filter the data.
+WHERE keyword cannot be used with aggregate functions.

 **5. SELECT :-** Return the final data.